starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 .. proofedDate 2021/11/23

 .. comment For consideration: whitelisting (along with the master branch) are typically deprecated.
-To be PC the term is allow-list > Please consider (NB affects code base also).
+To be PC and non-racist the term is allowlist > Please consider (NB affects code base also).

 .. _list: https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/starknet/security/starknet_common.cairo

-.. comment Restructure suggested. toc/overview will assist in page breakdown and nav.

 .. _starknet_intro: